Hagia Sophia mosque (Aya Sofya camii): history, legends, opening hours

 So let’s make a tour and find out some interesting facts and legends about this enormous architectural marvel.

-Today, Hagia Sophia became a mosque — Ayasofya-ı Kebir Camii.
+Today, Hagia Sophia became a mosque — Ayasofya-ı Kebir Camii, but partly it’s a museum.

 History of Hagia Sophia